rehlds/ReHLDS/README.md

 ## Build instructions
 ### Checking requirements
-There are several software requirements for building rehlds:
+There are several software requirements for building ReHLDS:

 #### Windows
 <pre>